 - Kid’s Honey Chicken

 Can you eat gluten-free at Nine Dragons?
-Yes, but I don’t know that I will again.
+Yes, but I’m not sure I’ll do it again.

-With so much delicious gluten-free food available at Epcot, Nine Dragons did not wow us, but it wasn’t horrible.
-It is a middle-of-the-road option for cost and taste.
+With so much delicious gluten-free food available at Epcot, Nine Dragons didn’t wow us, but it wasn’t horrible either.
+It is a middle-of-the-road option in terms of cost and taste.

 Hollywood Studios GF Dining Guide

 The menus here are smaller, so planning is key.
-Quick service offers dependable GF options like customizable bowls and certain burgers.
+Quick service offers dependable GF options, such as customizable bowls and certain burgers.
 Table service is safe if you request a chef consultation.
 Snacks are limited, so keep portable backups on hand.

 Disney Springs GF Dining Guide